 Students withdrawing from the program or dismissed for any reason may be considered for readmission the following year by the program coordinator 30 days prior to the first day of registration for that term.
-Students must submit a letter of intent to be readmitted to the program coordinator.
+Students must submit to the program coordinator a letter of intent to be readmitted.

+BIOTECHNOLOGY TECHNICIAN

-BIOTECHNOLOGY TECHNICIAN Associate of Applied Science Degree Amy Beth Waddell • (901) 333-5224
+Associate of Applied Science Degree Dr. Amy Beth Waddell • (901) 333-5224